- There is a history of the term legacy systems in IT.

 However, the proposition was never particularly accurate as SAP ERP never maintained the breadth of functionality necessary to decommission so many legacy systems.
 And the concept of best practices contained in SAP was also similarly oversold.
 This is explained well by a quote from KC Richards, a consultant with decades of database and development experience.

-Each of the pioneers of relational theory were working on their own products.
+Each of the pioneers of relational theory was working on their own products.
 Larry Ellison was porting his RDBMS on every hardware platform her could find.
 Sybase was working with Microsoft to license “Data Server”, a database product originally built to run on UNIX computers.
 That work led to a product called Ashton-Tate/Microsoft SQL Server 1.0 (I remember being a beta user).
 Anything on a RDBMS was Avant-guard, everything else became “legacy”.

 Repeating Historical Patterns in IT

 I found this point of KC Richard’s quotation, particularly of interest.
 Here is why, and it is quite pertinent to SAP.
-According to SAP, relational (actually row oriented) databases are now legacy, and column-oriented databases are recommended by SAP.
+According to SAP, relational (actually row-oriented) databases are now legacy, and column-oriented databases are recommended by SAP.

 As I have covered in multiple articles on HANA, such as When Articles Exaggerate HANA’s Benefits, this is an oversimplification.
 Column-oriented databases have a specific purpose, and their benefits do not generalized to all usage types.